US election results

 The return of Donald Trump should be a momentum for the EU to fully commit to the UN Pact for the Future and to insist that civic rights, equality, and democracy are protected globally.

-Tonight, as the dust settles from the US presidential elections, join the live streaming of “State of the Unions“, co-hosted by FEPS and the German Marshall Fund.
-The video will also be available after the event.
+Tonight, as the dust settles from the US presidential elections, watch the recording of our event “State of the Unions“, co-hosted by FEPS and the German Marshall Fund.

 FEPS is committed to the renewal of multilateralism, and reforming world governance to address current global challenges.
 Read proposals and insights on how to conduct this renewal with the book “A New Global Deal“, part of FEPS ‘UNited for’ flagship project.
 The book has been promoted globally, including at the UN Summit of the Future.

-Next week, a special Election Observatory on the US elections will be available.
-Stay tuned!
+Read the special Election Observatory on the US elections!

 Cover photo credit: Shutterstock/Frame stock footage